All Products

 Billing

-When you use the auto-increment primary key column feature, the existing billing rules are not affected.
-The primary key values that are returned do not consume additional read capacity units (CUs).
+Using the auto-increment primary key column feature does not affect existing billing rules.
+The primary key column data that is returned does not consume extra read capacity units (CUs).